 After lunch, head to the often-overlooked Tile Museum (Museu Nacional do Azulejo).
 Housed in a former convent, this museum showcases the art of azulejos, the decorated ceramic tiles that are an integral part of Portuguese architecture.
 It’s a unique glimpse into Portuguese culture and craftsmanship.

 Next, make your way to the Fronteira Palace.
 This 17th-century palace is a hidden gem, often missed by tourists.
 Its stunning tilework, formal gardens, and battle pavilion make it one of the most beautiful spots in Lisbon.
-Note that you’ll need to book a guided tour in advance, but it’s well worth the extra effort.
+Note that, if you want one, you’ll need to book a guided tour in advance, but it’s well worth the extra effort and cost.

 Evening: Sunset cruise on the Tagus River

 For your final evening in Lisbon, treat yourself to a sunset cruise on the Tagus River.
-There’s no better way to bid farewell to this beautiful city than from the water, watching the sun dip below the horizon and paint the sky in vibrant hues.
+There’s no better way to bid farewell to this beautiful city than from the water, watching the sun dip below the horizon and paint the sky.
 As you glide past the Monument to the Discoveries, Belém Tower, and under the 25 de Abril Bridge, you’ll have a chance to reflect on your Lisbon adventure and start planning your inevitable return!

 Day trip to Cascais and Estoril

 Just a short train ride west of Lisbon, these twin coastal towns offer beautiful beaches, charming old towns, and a more relaxed vibe.
 Cascais, once a sleepy fishing village, is now a sophisticated beach town with great seafood restaurants and a lovely marina.
-Estoril, famous for its casino (said to be the inspiration for Ian Fleming’s Casino Royale), exudes a glamorous charm.
+Estoril, famous for its casino (said to be the inspiration for Ian Fleming’s Casino Royale), exudes glamour.

 Visit Óbidos medieval town